smaity8136/java-sandbox/ssl-tls-springboot/ssl-tls-server/readme.md

 `keytool -genkeypair -alias seedollar -keyalg RSA -keysize 2048 -keystore seedollar.jks -validity 3650`

+Move the created keystore to the following temp folder: `/tmp/keystore/seedollar.p12`

 # Illustration

 Start up the **ssl-tls-server** module, as well as the **ssl-tls-client** module.
 Because both applications are pointing to the same